Harnessing Actionable Data Through Integrated Solutions

 Utilities that rely on efficient capital portfolios for their bottom line also depend on efficient project management to make their projects successful.
 Until recently, operating in accordance with market limitations and proven business practices allowed utilities to thrive.
 Now, seismic changes in the utility landscape are driving utilities to become more strategic in their approach to project execution.

-Finally, utilities must implement a business workflow that clearly identifies how data will be presented to different levels of the organization, and how and when data needs to be updated in each system.
+Finally, utilities must implement a business workflow that clearly identifies how data will be presented to different levels of the organization, and how (and when) data needs to be updated in each system.

 Many utilities aren’t prepared to provide the level of standardization and coordination these tasks require.
 A project management office (PMO) can facilitate the integration planning process by helping to clarify business priorities, streamline processes and optimize resource allocation.

-Recently, our team helped FirstEnergy develop a transition plan to optimize and leverage the efficiencies of internal processes within Oracle Primavera Project Management (OPPM) and Primavera Unifier, as well as integrate each system into the utility’s enterprise.
+Recently, our team helped FirstEnergy develop a transition plan to optimize and leverage the efficiencies of internal processes within Oracle Primavera Portfolio Management (OPPM) and Primavera Unifier, as well as integrate each system into the utility’s enterprise.

 We began by tailoring the capabilities of the technology to FirstEnergy’s unique processes.
 This started with clean data.
 We worked with FirstEnergy to normalize hundreds of thousands of key project data attributes.
 Now the data can be integrated into Primavera Unifier and OPPM to build business processes for individual project life cycles.